What is flood insurance?

 For example, the average price of home insurance for consumers whose home hasn’t been flooded before is £105, compared to £254 if it has been flooded before.

-And homes that were further than 400m away from a source of water paid an average of £104, compared to an average policy price of £136 for homes that are less than 400m from water.
+And homes that were further than 400m away from a source of water paid an average of £104 for their home insurance, compared to an average policy price of £136 for homes that are less than 400m from water.

-The average cost of annual home insurance is £49 more expensive if your home has been flooded before, and the average cost of annual home insurance is £32 more expensive if your home is less than 400m away from water – according to MoneySuperMarket data January – June 2018.
+The cost of annual home insurance is on average £49 more if your home has been flooded before, and £32 more if your home is less than 400m away from water – according to MoneySuperMarket data January – June 2018.

 Home insurance for flood risk areas